 Brief scoring information for the AUDIT-C:

-• A score of 4 or higher on the AUDIT-C may indicate misuse.
-A score of greater than 7 may
+A score of 4 or higher on the AUDIT-C may indicate misuse.
+A score of greater than 7 may indicate dependence.

-• If a client scores greater than 4, further evaluation, referral and brief intervention
+If a client scores greater than 4, further evaluation, referral and brief intervention may be warranted.

 Additional information about and assessment tools for alcohol misuse can be found at the VA QUERI website.